tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/生命周期管理/生命周期配置元素_intl_en.md

 #### Based on number of days

 `Days` refers to the number of days since an object was last modified.
-- For example, if an object is set to be transitioned to ARCHIVE storage after 0 days, when the object is uploaded at 2018-01-01 23:55:00 GMT+8, it will be added to the transition queue at 2018-01-02 00:00:00 GMT+8 and transitioned before 2018-01-02 23:59:59 GMT+8.
+- For example, if an object is set to be transitioned to the `ARCHIVE` storage class in 0 days, when the object is uploaded at 2018-01-01 23:55:00 GMT+8, it will be added to the transition queue at 2018-01-02 00:00:00 GMT+8 and transitioned before 2018-01-02 23:59:59 GMT+8.
-- For example, if an object is set to be deleted after 1 day due to expiration, when the object is uploaded at 2018-01-01 23:55:00 GMT+8, it will be added to the expiration queue at 2018-01-03 00:00:00 GMT+8 and deleted before 2018-01-03 23:59:59 GMT+8.
+- For example, if an object is set to be deleted upon expiration in 1 day, when the object is uploaded at 2018-01-01 23:55:00 GMT+8, it will be added to the expiration queue at 2018-01-03 00:00:00 GMT+8 and deleted before 2018-01-03 23:59:59 GMT+8.

-#### Based on a specific date
+#### Based on specific date

-Perform the predefined action on all qualified objects based on the filter criteria at the specific `Date`.
-The date value must conform to the ISO 8601 format.
-The time is always 00:00 GMT+8.
+Perform the predefined action on all eligible objects based on the filter on the specified `Date`.
+The date must be in the ISO 8601 format, and the time is always 00:00 GMT+8.
 For example, use `2018-01-01T00:00:00+08:00` for January 1, 2018.